 The initial section of the course explores fundamental concepts of crustal strength and modes of failure from geological and geophysical perspectives and seminal literature which are then applied or explored in greater depth through application to the case study of the Alpine Fault, New Zealand.
-This course is delivered through an optional four day South Island fieldtrip (13-16th April 2021) or virtual alternative and weekly contact that range for more formal delivery of content to computer lab or discussion sessions where students and staff can interact as work on assessment tasks is progressed.
+This course is delivered through an optional four-day South Island field trip (11-14th April 2023) or virtual alternative and weekly contact that range from more formal delivery of content to the computer lab or discussion sessions where students and staff can interact as work on assessment tasks is progressed.

-This course is ideal preparation for work in tectonics, seismic hazard or engineering geology but also has a strong focus on the devlopment of communication and quantitative skill.
+This course is ideal preparation for work in tectonics, seismic hazard, or engineering geology but also has a strong focus on the development of communication and quantitative skill.
 Some background in tectonics/earth science will be assumed.

 Capabilities Developed in this Course

 |Capability 5:||Independence and Integrity|

 - Comprehend the mechanisms of crustal stress release including the source conditions and resulting deformation.
 (Capability 1, 2, 3 and 4)

 - Analyse data in time and space to resolve patterns and link these to process (Capability 1, 2, 3 and 5)